AtliGudm/Music-Theory-Helper/README.md

 Other features and tools will be added soon.

 TODO:
-- Improve look
-- Change project to use TypeScript
 - Add fuzzy search for finding scales and modes of scales by name
 - Add setting for how notes with double accidentals are displayed
 - Improve button clickable areas (Now it's not obvious/intuitive what you can click)